TrustSource/ts-deepscan/README.md

 In the first run, it will download the license data from this repository.
 Occasionlaly we update the file.
 Original data is provided by SPDX org.

 # TrustSource DeepScan CLI usage and configuration options
 DeepScan may be used to scan a complete directory or a single file depending on the path argument.
+Pleaase note! we have split the scanning and uploading into two steps. thus you may scan and export the results locally instead of uploading the findigs directly to TrustSource.
+The formats supported are SPDX and CycloneDX.

 ## CLI help